leopardslab/nodecloud/README.md

 | Utilities               | Apps management  | -              | -                | WebApps            |

-# Quick Start Guide
+# Usage

-Please make sure you have `.nc.config` file in the project root and have `nodecloud-core` installed.
+Make sure you have `.nc.config.js` file in the project root.

-Content of `.nc.config` file is assumed as the following json structure.
+Content of `.nc.config.js` file is assumed as the following structure.
 It is an array of supported providers.

 1.  `name` : It is the provider name which nodecloud-core supports.